dotnet-presentations/blazor-workshop/docs/05-authentication-and-authorization.md

 Try it out now.
 When you click "sign in", you should actually be able to sign in with Twitter and then see your username in the UI.

 > Tip: If you get an error saying *HttpRequestException: Response status code does not indicate success: 403 (Forbidden)*, it probably means your application is running on the wrong port.
-Change the port to port `64589` or `64590` by editing the `BlazingPizza.Server/Properties/launchSettings.json`, and try again.
+Change the port to port `64589` or `64590` by editing  `BlazingPizza.Server/Properties/launchSettings.json`, and try again.

 ![image](https://user-images.githubusercontent.com/1101362/51807619-f4d0e580-2280-11e9-9891-2a9cd7b2a49b.png)